Wishva/ProjectClass2023/model/readme.md

-## all the classes and DB connection goes here
+## all the classes and DB connection added here